jccuevas/cpp-docs.es-es/docs/mfc/reference/cframewndex-class.md

 ### <a name="parameters"></a>Parámetros

 *wParam*<br/>
-de Este parámetro no se utiliza.
+[en] Este parámetro no se utiliza.

 *lParam*<br/>
-de Este parámetro no se utiliza.
+[en] Este parámetro no se utiliza.

 ### <a name="return-value"></a>Valor devuelto